-Bristol City Council and Victoria Park Primary School are working together to pilot Bristol School Streets.
+Bristol City Council and Victoria Park Primary School are working together to make the journey to school safer.

-From Thursday 27th May 2021 Atlas Road and Raymend Road has been closed to motorised vehicle traffic between 08:15-09:15 in the morning and 15:00-16:00 in the afternoon, Monday to Friday, during term time only.
+Atlas Road and Raymend Road have been closed to motorised vehicle traffic between 08:15-09:15am in the morning and 3pm and 4pm in the afternoon, Monday to Friday, during term time only.
 During these times only emergency services vehicles are permitted to access Atlas Road and Raymend Road.

-To help facilitate the successful implementation of the School Street, the direction of the existing one-way system on Raymend Road was also reversed.
-The new system runs northbound, away from St John’s Lane and is in force 24 hours per day, seven days per week for the duration of the pilot.
+To help facilitate the successful implementation of the School Street, the direction of the existing one-way system on Raymend Road has been reversed.
+The new system runs northbound, away from St John’s Lane and is in force 24 hours a day, seven days a week.

-A new one-way system was also introduced on the lower part of Kensal Road running northbound, between Atlas Road and Kensal Avenue.
-This is in force 24 hours per day, seven days per week for the duration of the pilot.
+A new one-way system is also in place on the lower part of Kensal Road running northbound, between Atlas Road and Kensal Avenue.
+This is in force 24 hours per day, seven days per week.

 The reasons for introducing these one-way systems were firstly to allow residents to be able to exit Raymend Road and Kensal Road during the timed road closure periods.
 Secondly, they also help prevent motorists from driving down Raymend Road and Kensal Road and getting trapped when discovering the road closure, and therefore needing to make dangerous turns in the road.

 The streets should be visibly calmer and feel safer during these times.
-Data is being collected both before the scheme was implemented and during, and includes modes of travel to school survey data, traffic counts, collision data, parking surveys and feedback from the school and local community.
+Data was collected both before the scheme was implemented and during, and includes modes of travel to school survey data, traffic counts, collision data, parking surveys and feedback from the school and local community.

 In addition, an 8-month public consultation took place from 27 May 2021 enabling people to formally comment on the scheme.
-Together with the monitoring data mentioned above, these comments will be considered before a decision on the future of the scheme is made.
+Together with the monitoring data mentioned above, these comments were considered before the decision was made to make the scheme permanent.